Sophrology and Sleep: How Your Body Relearns to Rest

 Sleep is not the absence of activity.
 It is a state your nervous system chooses, on the condition that it feels safe.
 After a day spent on alert, your cortisol stays elevated, your heart rate does not descend, and your brain keeps scanning the environment for threats.
 Even lying down, you are still ready to respond.

 This state has a name: hyperarousal.
-The body remains mobilised even as you ask it to let go.
+The body remains mobilized even as you ask it to let go.
 The harder you push to fall asleep, the more the frustration feeds the alarm.
 This is the paradox of sleep: it runs from anyone who chases it.

 Sophrology works where thought cannot reach: directly in the body.
 Three mechanisms are at play.

 First, slowed breathing sends a signal to the vagus nerve, which activates the parasympathetic system.
 This rest and recovery mode lowers your heart rate, dilates blood vessels, and cuts cortisol production.
 Second, progressive muscular release frees the zones where stress has settled: neck, jaw, stomach.
-Third, a guided visualisation occupies the mind with a calming image.
+Third, a guided visualization occupies the mind with a calming image.
 This is not daydreaming.
 It is a neurological strategy to interrupt rumination without fighting it.

-Practised in the evening, this sequence becomes a ritual.
+Practiced in the evening, this sequence becomes a ritual.
 Your body learns the cues and starts preparing for sleep before you have even reached the bed.
 Not from habit.
 From neurological conditioning.

-The three doors body scan
+The three doors body scan:

-Lie on your back, arms beside your body.
+- Lie on your back, arms beside your body.
 Close your eyes.

-Bring your attention to your jaw.
+- Bring your attention to your jaw.
 Unclench your teeth.
 Let your tongue drop in your mouth.

-Move down to your shoulders.
+- Move down to your shoulders.
 Imagine them falling away from your ears, melting into the mattress.

-Continue to your stomach.
+- Continue to your stomach.
 Place a hand there.
 Inhale and feel the hand rise, exhale and let it sink.

-Repeat three slow breaths, lengthening each exhale.
+- Repeat three slow breaths, lengthening each exhale.

-If a thought arrives, do not follow it.
+- If a thought arrives, do not follow it.
 Return to your stomach.

 This technique activates the parasympathetic pathway within minutes.
 If you are still awake after ten cycles, your body is already recovering, even without sleep.

 A Stanford study published in Cell Reports Medicine (2023) found that five minutes of cyclic breathing with prolonged exhales improved mood and lowered resting respiratory rate, more effectively than meditation alone.
-Other work, summarised in a Sleep Medicine Reviews paper, confirmed that practices based on breathing and relaxation reduce the time it takes to fall asleep.
+Other work, summarized in a Sleep Medicine Reviews paper, confirmed that practices based on breathing and relaxation reduce the time it takes to fall asleep.

 Sophrology folds these protocols into a structured practice.
 Not a quick fix.
 A progressive learning that your nervous system remembers.

 Sophrology is accessible to anyone who sleeps poorly.
 No equipment, no prior experience.
-You can practise it in your bed, in silence.
+You can practice it in your bed, in silence.
 That said, it does not treat severe sleep disorders.
 If you are living with chronic insomnia, sleep apnea, or a fatigue that does not lift despite rest, consult a healthcare professional.
 Sophrology is a complement, not a substitute.

-It is most useful if you recognise these signals: an onset that takes more than thirty minutes, frequent nighttime wakings, or that sensation of having your brain still running while your body is exhausted.
+It is most useful if you recognize these signals: an onset that takes more than thirty minutes, frequent nighttime wakings, or that sensation of having your brain still running while your body is exhausted.
 These are not failures of willpower.
 They are your nervous system not yet receiving the signals it needs to release.
 Soa's Sleep program supports this progression over several weeks, session by session.